sylvainfilteau/Refer/src/test/src/index.md

 A theme is simply copied in the destination directory.
 So, a theme is simply a collection of static files used to build the page in Ajax.

+## Configurations

+A source tree should be able to provide certain parameters to the processor to customize the rendering.
+Those parameters could be :

+ * Theme name
+ * Theme directory (if custom)
+ * Global title
+ * Specify new renderers
+ * Authors
+ * Copyrights

+### Configuration file

+Should be in json format at the root of the source directory.
+It should look like this :

+    {
+    	"theme": "ada",
+    	"theme_directory": "../theme",
+    	"title": "ADA Framework reference guide",
+    }

+### Configuration classes

+The processor should look in the source directory for a config.json file.
+If it is present, it should load it with the class Refer\Configuration\Configuration.
+If not, it should provide a configuration for other classes containing default values.

+ * Refer\Configuration\Configuration